vacp2p/rfc/content/docs/rfcs/26/README.md

 ### Decoding a message

 In order to decode a message, a node SHOULD try to apply both symmetric and asymmetric decryption operations.
+This is because the type of encryption is not included in the message.

 ## References